a1v0/a1v0.de/draft-articles/filtering-on-externalid-does-not-work-properly.md

 ## How to overcome the duplication problem

 There's one workaround that I was able to use on my project, where we were using a custom field to store the value passed in via the `externalId` field.
-It's a workaround that is useful when there's only one source of user provisioning in the system.
+It's a workaround that is most useful when there's only one source of user provisioning in the system.

 0. Copy every single existing user into the `sys_scim_user` table, specifying their `external_id` field as appropriate.
 This prevents duplication for all existing users.
+(You can also run this step as a scheduled job or business rule if you have multiple provisioning sources.)
 1. Add secondary field matching to Entra as a fail-safe, in case some user accounts are created manually before being properly provisioned via SCIM.
 This will help prevent duplication for the users not already in `sys_scim_user`.
 2. Ensure the custom field you're using to store the `externalId` within `sys_user` enforces uniqueness.
 This means that, even if the matching fails, SCIM won't be able to create a duplicate user because the `sys_user` table already contains that particular `externalId`.